Taiwing/dr_quine/README.md

 ## Sully

-This one is basically a loop of self replicating programs.
-An integer is declared in the source code.
+An integer isdeclared in the source code.
 It is set to five.
 On execution Sully copies itself into a *Sully\_i.ext* file (where *i* is the value of the integer and *ext* is the type of the file).
 It will then proceed to compile the new file and execute it with an execve call.
 The new process will do the same except that it will decrease the value of the integer.
-This means that the entire operation is basically a loop.
+This means that the entire operation is basically a loop of self replicating programs.